 At the time of leaving the factory, the loggers will be pre-configured to the requirements of the customer, including any security settings.
-The logger can include a setting that determines whether it operates as either a "Secure" or "Unprotected" device.
+The logger can include a setting that determines whether it operates as either a "protected" or an "unprotected" device.
+(See also section 3.1.6).
 The loggers can communicate their security requirements to the IDT app.
 The setting will influence the cooperation of the device with the HWM IDT App tool.

-When required, this manual will refer to a logger as being either a "secure" or "unprotected" logger.
+When required, this manual will refer to a logger as being either a "protected" or "unprotected" logger.

-The "Secure" mode restricts unauthorized users from making changes to the logger settings and or accessing logged data.
+The "protected" mode restricts unauthorized users from making changes to the logger settings and or accessing logged data.

-Secure loggers:
+'Protected' loggers: